mhoffrog/onedev-manual/pages/matrix-build.md

   ![Matrix Build Commands](images/matrix-build-commands.png)

-1. You may check the builds page to see status of each parameter combination:
+1. You may check the builds page to see build status of each parameter combination:

   ![Matrix Build Builds](images/matrix-build-builds.png)